 Honestly, I am not surprised when some people claim to be Christians yet support abortion.
-I guess I am used to people claiming to be Christians, while denying that claim by supporting all sorts of immoral nonsense.
+I guess I am used to people claiming to be Christians while denying that claim by supporting all sorts of immoral nonsense.
 It is easy to claim to be a Christian.
 However, in contrast to many false believers who claim Jesus, real Christians are marked by commitment to Christ and His commandments.
-Real Christians are committed to the teachings of Jesus with one’s life (John 13:35; 1 John 2:3) as well the teachings of Scripture as a whole (2 Tim 3:14-17).
+Real Christians are committed to the teachings of Jesus (John 13:35; 1 John 2:3) as well the teachings of Scripture as a whole (2 Tim 3:14-17).

 The reason this is so surprising to me, is because the theology of Scripture is so clear.
 All human beings are made in the image of God (Gen 1:27).
 There is no reason to exclude preborn children from this category.
 Biblically, children are treated as persons before their birth (Ps 139:13–16), and they even are able to respond to what God is doing on the outside (Luke 1:39–41).
 It comes as no surprise that Mosaic Law expects justice to be done to an individual who causes harm to a preborn child (Exod 21:22–25).